Haseeb-Awan001/Fashion_ecommerce_website/README.md

 This project is a Full-Stack E-Commerce Web Application developed as a Software Engineering project.
 The system allows users to browse products, search and filter items, add products to cart or wishlist, place orders, track shipments, and submit reviews.

-It also includes an Admin Panel for managing products, categories, discounts, users, and orders.
+It also includes an Admin Panel for managing products, categories, discounts, users, and order.

 ------------------------- Objectives